 The simplest way to a healthier heart lies in leading a healthier life.
 It might sound too good to be true, but it is known that people can work their way towards a more efficient heart by making small, steady changes in their life.

 Heart disease claims many lives every year; however, that does not mean that every one must accept it as their fate.
 There are some crucial heart disease prevention steps that can allow a person to avoid heart problems or keep their condition under control.
 Here are some healthy lifestyle changes to start with:

 1. Eating a heart-healthy diet

-A healthy diet that is good for the heart includes foods that control blood glucose levels, amount of fat in the blood vessels and helps a person maintain a healthy weight.
+A healthy diet that is good for the heart includes foods that lower cholesterol and control blood glucose levels, amount of fat in the blood vessels and helps a person maintain a healthy weight.
 Some key pointers in a healthy diet include:

 - Fruits, vegetables and whole grains help protect the heart as they provide the necessary fibre, vitamins and minerals, while remaining low in sodium, cholesterol and fats.

 - Low-fat protein sources like lentils, bean, meat, poultry and certain types of fish also help reduce the risk of heart disease.

 - The type of fats consumed in diet is crucial in determining heart health.
 While unsaturated (polyunsaturated and monounsaturated) fats are important for heart, saturated (red meat, dairy products) and trans fat (deep-fried fast foods, bakery goods, hydrogenated fats) must be limited or avoided.